-More than 50,000 women are diagnosed with breast cancer each year in the UK.
+Over 50,000 women are diagnosed with breast cancer each year in the UK

 How many people develop breast cancer?

-Each year, about 5,500 additional women are diagnosed with an earlier (non-invasive) form of breast cancer, called in situ breast carcinoma.
+- Each year, around 5,500 additional women are diagnosed with an earlier, non-invasive form of breast cancer.
 These are confined to a specific area of the breast (usually milk ducts) but may later develop the ability to spread.

 How many people survive breast cancer?

 More women than ever are surviving breast cancer thanks to better awareness, better screening and better treatments.
-An estimated five out of six women diagnosed with breast cancer in England and Wales survive for at least five years.
-However, around 1,000 UK women still die of breast cancer every month, including around 85 women in Scotland.
+Around five out of six women diagnosed in the UK today will be alive in five years’ time, compared to three out of six women 40 years ago.
+However, nearly 1,000 women still die of breast cancer every month in the UK, including around 80 women in Scotland.

 Key facts about breast cancer

-For a brief summary of information about breast cancer please see our Breast cancer – the key facts leaflet.
+For a brief summary of information about breast cancer please see our Breast cancer – the key facts.

 Information last reviewed February 2016